joegesualdo/fap_bot/README.md

 A spider for fap

-This is a spider built to crawl.
+A spider built with ruby to crawl fap and gather data.